-Roofing manufacturers perform extensive testing and collect comprehensive data to ensure that their warranties expire or sharply reduce the dollar amount of the coverage a few years before their products start to develop normal age-related performance issues.
+Roofing manufacturers perform extensive testing and collect comprehensive data to ensure that their warranties will expire or have sharp reductions in the dollar amount of the coverage a few years before they expect their products to start to develop normal age-related performance issues.

 Statistically speaking, it’s safe to assume that nothing that goes wrong with your roof will ever be covered by a standard roofing material warranty from the manufacturer.

 Roofing Contractor’s Workmanship Warranty

 This is the second type of warranty, and it’s provided by the original contractor who handled your roofing project.

 A roofing workmanship warranty is often called a “contractor’s workmanship guarantee” or simply the “contractor’s warranty”.
 It covers workmanship errors made by the roofing contractor during the roof installation process.

 If the roofers forget to install ice and water shield, or they install step flashing wrong, for instance, you should be able to cite the workmanship warranty to get the roofer back out to your house to make the necessary repairs at no cost to you.